okywi/Chess/README.md

 # Features:
 - [x] Legal/illegal move detection
+- [x] Show legal moves when piece is clicked
 - [x] Win detection

 ## Run with:
 **Important: You need to use Java 17**